JeremyBakker/tetris/README.md

 # Tetris Clone

-Tetris Clone is a replica of the well known video game [Tetris](https://en.wikipedia.org/wiki/Tetris).
+This Tetris clone replicates the well known video game [Tetris](https://en.wikipedia.org/wiki/Tetris).
 Built using HTML, CSS, and vanilla JavaScript, it mimics the original game in standard web browsers.

 ## Table of Contents